jeffin-abraham/2021-summer-codecamp-final-project/readme.md

 # Project Management App
-## 2021 Summer CodeCamp Final Project
+## 2021 Summer Code Camp – Bay Valley Tech & CSU Stanislaus

 The goal of this project is to develop a task management application using the Angular framework.